JYewman/ServMon/README.md

 ServMon is an open source server room / datacenter environmental & security platform.
 The modular design of ServMon allows you to fully customise the platform to your fit your requirements.

+## ServMon Core
+ServMon's core provides a Web UI, local authentication and dynamic plugin loading.
+ServMon's plugins do the rest of the heavy lifting.

 ## Plugins
 ServMon's core codebase is a framework for it's plugins, these plugins include evenrything from LCD displays, enviromental sensors, RFID readers and everything in between.